React Native

 Specify how Ditto should handle sync.
 (Creating a New Instance of Ditto)

-Set up transport configurations.
+Configure peer-to-peer transport options.
 (Setting Transport Configurations)

-If desired, set the log level to debug.
+(Optional) Set logs to debug.
 (Setting the Logs to Debug Level)

 To verify that you’ve set up your environment correctly, install and run the React Native CLI doctor.
-For more information, see the official Meet Doctor, a new React Native command React Native blog post.
+For more information, see the official blog post:

 Installing the Ditto SDK